You’re in the midst of a busy day and have just a few minutes between appointments, so you decide to catch up on some Instagram photos to unwind.

 Both Android and iPhones may restrict data usage for apps so that they aren’t wasting your mobile data.

 If Instagram is restricted, it may have trouble updating and loading your feed.

 To fix this, you may allow the app to use mobile data without restrictions.

 - Open the Instagram app.
 Tap your profile picture to go to settings.
-Tap “Account” than “data usage.”
+Tap “Account” then “data usage.”
 Make sure the “use less cellular data” toggle is off.

 Though receiving the error message while perusing social media is frustrating, it’s usually a simple fix.

-You’ll be back to enjoying Instagram stories in no time.
+You’ll be back to publishing your Instagram stories in no time.